suggitpe/suggitpe.github.io/recipes/pizza-dough.md

 ## Making the pizza base
 On a work surface (I have a big wooden chopping board) spread a load of semolina and flour.
 You will need quite a bit to stop it sticking.
 Flatten a ball of dough and then use a rolling pin to thin the ball into a pizza base shape.
 I have yet to achieve the dizzying heights of spinning the dough in the air.

+## Toppings
 Now add on the pasatta and toppings etc.  Try the following:

  - Dates and Bacon: fast fry the bacon and add the diced dates later
- - Mushroon, chorizzo and chilli
+ - Mushroon, chorizo and chilli
  - Mix Mozzarella and Cheddar
  - Sprinkle mixed herbs over the top before you bake